 Rhona C. Free, Ph.D., became the ninth President of the University of Saint Joseph in July 2015.
 During her time at USJ, she has championed the creation of the Women’s Leadership Center, which provides educational programs and supports research regarding the skills that are needed for women to advance in organizations, and guided the deliberations that led to the University’s decision to become fully coeducational in fall 2018.
 Additionally, she oversaw the University’s successful institutional reaccreditation site visit; the start of its Physician Assistant Studies program; the creation of an annual Veterans Day observance; and the launch of the Catholic Promise Scholarship program.
-Dr. Free serves as Chair of the Hartford Consortium for Higher Education Board of Directors and Secretary of the Connecticut Conference of Independent Colleges Board of Directors, and she is a member of the Connecticut Science Center's Board of Trustees.
+Dr. Free serves as Chair of the Hartford Consortium for Higher Education Board of Directors and Vice Chair of the Connecticut Conference of Independent Colleges Board of Directors, and she is a member of the Connecticut Science Center's Board of Trustees.

 Dr. Free came to USJ from Eastern Connecticut State University, where she served as vice president for academic affairs from 2007-2013 and provost from 2013-2015.
 She taught Economics at Eastern for 25 years before becoming an administrator.
 In 2004, she was recognized as the Council for Advancement and Support of Education/Carnegie Foundation National Professor of the Year from Master’s Granting Institutions.